Park homes

 There are a variety of insulation products are available, but expanded polystyrene (EPS) boards are among the most common.

 If you go ahead with an installation, the first step for most systems will be to remove any external fixings.
 This is things like lights, aerials and guttering.
 The new insulation layer will add 2-4 inches to the width of your walls.
-This means that in some cases the roofline needs extending to ensure it overhangs the new insulation.
+This means that in some cases the roofline needs extending to ensure it covers the new insulation.

 Render is then applied to the insulation board and a glass fibre mesh is set into the surface to strengthen the system.
 An additional layer of render is added, followed by a durable top coat which can be painted.

 Whatever insulation system you choose, ensure that the installer fits a consistent layer of insulation around the entire home; gaps and breaks in the insulation layer can cause condensation issues internally and reduce the performance of the insulation.
-Ensure also that your chosen installer has also done a thorough investigation of the condition of the original walls before starting work.
+Ensure that your chosen installer has also done a thorough investigation of the condition of the original walls before starting work.
 Replace damaged timbers and fix any leaks before work starts.

 Insulating wallpaper